pedrolcl/forbidden-screenshot/README.md

 Confidential at the top of a document and whipping out a digital camera and taking a picture of the screen.
 But at least starting in Windows 7 you can make it a little more difficult."

 This is a Qt5/6 implementation.
+See also the [Rust version](https://github.com/pedrolcl/rust-forbidden-screenshot).

 ![Screenshot](screenshot.png)